Montreux is so extremely pretty and beautiful that you should add it to your Switzerland itinerary.

 Montreux Jazz Festival

-Montreux is extremely famous for its Jazz festival – it is held annually in early July in Montreux on the Lake Geneva shoreline and it actually is the second largest annual jazz festival in the world (just after Canada’s Montreal International Jazz Festival).
+Okay, this is an extra.
+Montreux is extremely famous for its Jazz festival.
+It is held annually in early July in Montreux on the Lake Geneva shoreline and it actually is the second largest annual jazz festival in the world (just after Canada’s Montreal International Jazz Festival).

-During that time it gets very busy (and of course, even more expensive) and it is probably one of the very best things to do in Montreux in summer.
+During that time it gets very busy (and of course, even more expensive) and it is probably the best thing to do in Montreux in summer.
 However, if you aren’t into jazz (like me), then you probably had never heard of it before.

 Just keep that in mind when planning your Montreux trip!